josh-collinsworth/joco-sveltekit/src/lib/content/posts/alfred-raycast.md

 I use file search pretty much any time I need to open a file or folder on my machine, so this minor friction eventually created a UX blister.
 I _love_ not needing to dig down into file trees, or even know where a file _is_ on my machine; I just type its name, and there it is.
 And Raycast just doesn't seem to do quite as well with it (in speed or in accuracy).

 I don't know what the algorithm is, but Raycast seems to lean much more on learning from your frecent (frequent + recent) history.
 (Not that Alfred doesn't, but it seems more "sticky" with Raycast.)
 If you're the kind of person who's always opening the _same_ files, Raycast will probably be just fine for you.
 But even when Raycast _did_ find the right files or folders for me, again, it was noticeably slower.
+Alfred's speed and accuracy made it the clear winner.

 ### Raycast's clipboard limit is a deal-breaker